| Era | Key Feature | Impact |

 For professionals, this meant being able to handle complex written communication entirely from mobile.
 Writing professional emails became as easy on phone as on desktop, maybe easier since the AI could draft faster than most people could type.

 While text-based AI was improving, voice typing underwent its own transformation.
 Early voice recognition was terrible - maybe 70% accurate on a good day with clear speech.
-By 2025, with models like GPT-4o Transcribe, accuracy hit 95%+ even with accents, background noise, and casual speech.
+By 2026, with advanced models like GPT-4o Transcribe and beyond, accuracy has reached 98%+ even with heavy accents, background noise, mumbling, and conversational speech patterns.
+The difference is night and day.

 The breakthrough was using the same transformer architecture that powers ChatGPT for speech recognition.
 Instead of just matching audio patterns to words, the AI understands context and can figure out what you meant even when pronunciation isn't perfect.

 I use voice typing constantly now for drafting longer content on mobile.
-I can speak naturally, with pauses and corrections, and the AI figures it out.
-It even adds proper punctuation automatically based on speech patterns.
-This wasn't possible just three years ago.
+I can speak naturally, with pauses, corrections, and even switch mid-sentence between ideas, and the AI figures it out.
+It even adds proper punctuation automatically based on speech patterns and can detect when I'm asking a question versus making a statement.
+Some keyboards in 2026 even understand emotional tone in your voice and adjust the written output accordingly - if you sound frustrated, it might suggest more assertive language.

 For people with accessibility needs, this evolution has been life-changing.
 Voice typing went from barely usable to genuinely reliable.